 So, I was enjoying an extended happy hour at my favorite local pub - out on the patio watching folks walk by, when a punk rock couple - complete with mohawk and combat boots - ambled on by.Here I was thinking "nice to see the neighborhood getting more bohemian and diverse" when I was informed … Continue reading Experiencing “Old School”: The Middle-Aged Mosh Pit

 This morning whilst enjoying my leftover steak dinner turned steak omelet (waste not want not) I was also going through the Sunday paper coupons (as is a typical suburban Sunday morning activity - so I have observed).
-Whilst perusing the pages of discounts for new, necessary hair care products and butter substitutes I came … Continue reading From Meme to Marketing: The Power of Viral Meaning-Creation
+Whilst perusing the pages of discounts for new, necessary hair care products such as jamaican black castor … Continue reading From Meme to Marketing: The Power of Viral Meaning-Creation

-Imagine South Florida, in all it's hot, sticky, sunshine-laden sunburned glory - filled with pastel colored houses and apartments to repel the UV rays, cruise ships, retirees, the oceanfront and an ever-growing melange of cultural communities.
-There are companies like heating repair boise id that service your household and other companies as well.
-The Latin … Continue reading The Talking Walls of Wynwood: The New Face of Creative Miami
+Imagine South Florida, in all it's hot, sticky, sunshine-laden sunburned glory - filled with pastel colored houses and The City Suites apartments to repel the UV rays, cruise ships, retirees, the oceanfront and an ever-growing melange of cultural communities.
+There are companies like heating repair boise id that service your household and other companies as … Continue reading The Talking Walls of Wynwood: The New Face of Creative Miami

 As I was sifting through the magazine rack at my local thrift store - searching for "stimulus" for an innovation ideation (say THAT ten times fast) session - I came across the type of rare gem that made my narcissistic anthropologist day.
 It was this issue of Soap Opera Digest from July of 1984.
 I … Continue reading More!
 A Nostalgic Snapshot of 80’s Consumer Culture

 Some more perspective in Millennials and love from So-Called Millennial.
 I particularly appreciate the analysis on love and “risk”…